TRAINING FOR HEALTHCARE PROFESSIONALS

 OPEN PEDIATRICS BELLA BREASTFEEDING: PROVIDER TRAINING

-Bella Breastfeeding: Provider Training is a peer-reviewed online course on OPENPediatrics, a free web-based digital learning platform designed for health care professionals around the world.
+Bella Breastfeeding: Provider Training is a peer-reviewed online course on OPENPediatrics, a free web-based digital learning platform designed for healthcare professionals around the world.
 The purpose of this course is to fulfill the requirement for provider education as outlined in the Baby-Friendly USA Guideline and Evaluation Criteria manual.
-Three hours of training are required for providers (Physicians, Midwives, Physician Assistants and Adv.
-Practice Registered Nurses.)
+Three hours of training are required for providers (Physicians, Midwives, Physician Assistants and Advanced Practice Registered Nurses).

 At the end of this course, the learner will have a true understanding of:

-- How to find safe medications for use during lactation; and
+- How to find safe medications for use during lactation

 The course is comprised of 15 short learning modules, each with a several question pre-test and post-test.
 At the end of the course, and if a score of >80% on the test questions is achieved, the learner can print out a certificate of completion.
 The course can be found at: www.openpediatrics.org.
 Learners will first need to register with OPENPediatrics and then can search “bella” or “breastfeeding.”